rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 **Discuss specific classes, methods, and data structures, but not individual lines of code.**
 As was said before, the board class will be responsible or moving the player and handling the changing of turns between players.
-It will have a callNextPlayer() function to change whoever's turn it is, a move(Player p, Space s) function to move a player to a specific state, and a move(Player p, int steps) function to move a player a specified number of spaces to be used after the player rolls their dice.
-When a player lands on a space, the Space object will call an onLand(Player p) function to call a set of actions on that player which will change from space to space.
-For instance, if it is a property owned by another player, onLand will call that player's giveMoneyTo(double m, Agent a) function to give money to the owner of that property.
+It will have a callNextPlayer() function to change whoever's turn it is, a move(Engine.Player p, Engine.Space s) function to move a player to a specific state, and a move(Engine.Player p, int steps) function to move a player a specified number of spaces to be used after the player rolls their dice.
+When a player lands on a space, the Engine.Space object will call an onLand(Engine.Player p) function to call a set of actions on that player which will change from space to space.
+For instance, if it is a property owned by another player, onLand will call that player's giveMoneyTo(double m, Engine.Agent a) function to give money to the owner of that property.
 Each card that can get picked up will also invoke an action on the player that picks it up.

 ---